Intuition: Modern psychology

 According to the works of Daniel Kahneman, intuition is the ability to automatically generate solutions without long logical arguments or evidence.
-He mentions two different systems that we use to approach making decisions and judgements, with the first being in charge of automatic or unconscious thoughts, and the second being in charge of more intentional thoughts.
-The first system is an example of intuition, and Kahneman believes people overestimate this system, using it as a source of confidence for knowledge people may not truly possess.
-These systems are connected with two versions of ourselves called the remembering and experiencing self, relating to the creation of memories in "System 1".
-Its automatic nature also will occasionally lead people to experience cognitive illusions, assumptions that our intuition gives us and are usually trusted without a second thought.
+He mentions two different systems that we use when making decisions and judgements: the first is in charge of automatic or unconscious thoughts, the second in charge of more intentional thoughts.
+The first system is an example of intuition, and Kahneman believes people overestimate this system, using it as a source of confidence for knowledge they may not truly possess.
+These systems are connected with two versions of ourselves he calls the remembering self and experiencing self, relating to the creation of memories in "System 1".
+Its automatic nature occasionally leads people to experience cognitive illusions, assumptions that our intuition gives us and are usually trusted without a second thought.